 The additive manufacturing industry is full of collaborations on material+printer solutions to advance industrial 3D printing.
-However, very of them address currently address DLP 3D printing tooling applications.
+However, very of few them currently address DLP 3D printing tooling applications.

 Two companies that share the same vision for these applications are materials producer Covestro and 3D printer manufacturer EnvisionTEC.
 By joining forces, they aim to lower the entry barriers for industrials who want to produce molds for low volumes or parts with detailed features faster and more economically.